 Once my amygdala decided the feedback from my kindergarten teacher was a threat, it sent a signal to the hypothalamus, another small bundle of neurons that serves as the brain’s hormone control center.
 As soon as the hypothalamus received the threat signal, it flooded my brain and body with hormones that activated what biologists call the fight-or-flight response.
 We either knuckle down and prepare to fight, or we run.
 In my case I ran, a tiny whirlwind of hate and tears.

 That’s why feedback conversations are so difficult!
-Our amygdala regularly activates the fight-or-flight response at unnecessary and inappropriate times.
+Our amygdala regularly activates the fight-or-flight response at unnecessary and inappropriate times, like when hearing criticism.
 In a world of physical threats, that wasn’t much of a problem; the cost of being wrong was so low.
 In the modern world, where the supposed threats are primarily psychological, such a reaction can carry an enormous cost.
-Even if some part of us wants the feedback, even if we went out and asked for it, the amygdala activates the emotions of the threat response—emotions we didn’t even choose to have—which cloud our judgment.
+Even if some part of us wants the feedback, even if we went out and asked for it, the amygdala activates the emotions of the threat response — emotions we didn’t even choose to have — which cloud our judgment.
 We might miss the value of the feedback or react in a way that totally derails the conversation.
 Instead of merely feeling foolish, we may lose the lesson or even damage a valuable relationship.

 Thankfully, we are not defenseless slaves to the unknowable whims of our subconscious.
 We have the incredible prefrontal cortex, the thoughtful, careful, considerate, conscious part of our brain.
 Once the signal hits our conscious minds and we are aware of our feelings and behaviors, we can give feedback to the rest of the brain and alter those signals.
 But the initial rush of emotion is entirely out of our control.
 When I heard that kindergarten criticism, I was running and crying to my room before I was even consciously aware of the words that had been spoken.